-The CSW Mustangs belong to the National Association of Intercollegiate Athletics (NAIA), Red River Conference.
-At the present time, the Mustangs compete in men's baseball, women's softball and volleyball, and men's and women's soccer, golf, track and field, and cross country.
+The Southwest Mustangs belong to the National Association of Intercollegiate Athletics (NAIA), Red River Conference.
+At the present time, the Mustangs compete in men's baseball, women's softball, and men's and women's soccer, golf, track and field, cross country, tennis and basketball.

 Athletic scholarships are available for each particular sport.
-Additional information about intercollegiate athletics at College of the Southwest may be obtained by contacting the appropriate coach.
+Additional information about intercollegiate athletics at University of the Southwest may be obtained by contacting the appropriate coach.